-It gets worse though.
+I can’t imagine this interview has gone down too well with the scousers.
 Apart from confessing his love and respect for Fergie, he goes on to state that he was a massive Everton fan as a child and a teenager.

 “I was an Everton fanatic right through my childhood and teens,” he said.
 “Everton controlled my life and dominated my thoughts 24/7.
 I went to the away games, followed them across Europe and in the mid-80s went to Wembley so often it began to feel like Alton Towers.
 When I talk about that Everton team I still say ‘we’.
 Even when I was playing for Liverpool reserves I’d want Everton’s first team to win the derby every time.”